JasonEtco/smee-action/README.md

 ## Specifying the channel

-By default, this Action will post event payloads to the **smee.io/REPOSITORY_ID** - if you aren't sure what that is, it'll log it for you the first time your run the Action.
+By default, this Action will post event payloads to the **smee.io/REPOSITORY_ID** - if you aren't sure what that is, it'll log it for you the first time you run the Action.

 You can specify what channel you want to send to: